Facts about Feeding Pets

 What brand should you buy?

 Deciding which brand of pet food to buy can be confusing, especially since hundreds of dog and cat food products are introduced annually.
+Talk to your vet for specific recommendations for your pet’s needs.

 As you sort through various brands, look for a nutritional statement from the Association of American Feed Control Officials (AAFCO).